mgorsk1/brryle/README.md

     -   Elasticsearch will be available at `http://localhost:9200`.

 4.  **Stop the services**:
-    To stop the running Docker containers, press `Ctrl+C` in the terminal where `docker-compose up` is running.
+    To stop the running Docker containers, press `Ctrl+C` in the terminal where `docker compose up` is running.
 To stop and remove the containers, networks, and volumes (for a clean slate), use:
     ```bash
-    docker-compose down -v
+    docker compose down -v
     ```

 ### Local Development (without Docker Compose for the application)